gfxfundamentals/webgl2-fundamentals/README.md

 #### `index.md`

-This is the template for the main page for each language
+This is the template for the main page for each language.

 #### `toc.html`